 John McClane will return for another installment of the Die Hard franchise, but his sixth adventure could take a very different form.

-A new report indicates that 20th Century Fox is developing a Die Hard movie that will serve as both a sequel and a prequel tale for Bruce Willis’ hard-luck hero, with the main story set in McClane’s early years with the New York Police Department and featuring a younger actor in the starring role — and the current time period for the character.
+First announced in October 2015, McClane will serve as both a sequel and a prequel tale for Willis’ hard-luck hero, with the main story shifting between McClane’s early years with the New York Police Department — with a younger actor in the starring role — and the current time period for the character.
 Live Free or Die Hard director Len Wiseman will direct the film from a script by Carey W. Hayes and Chad Hayes (The Conjuring).

-- Everything we know about Marvel’s ‘Black Panther’ movie so far
+- ‘The Batman’ movie: Everything we know so far